Viva R. Moffat

 - Super-Copyright: Contracts, Preemption, and the Structure of Copyright Policymaking, 41 U.C.
 Davis Law Review (2007).

-- Mutant Copyrights And Backdoor Patents: The Problem Of Overlapping Intellectual Property Protection, 19 Berkeley Tech.
+- Mutant Copyrights And Backdoor Patents: The Problem Of Overlapping Intellectual Property Protection, 19 Berk.
+Tech.
 L.J.
-1473 Berkeley Technology Law Journal Fall 2004 Article.
+1473 (2004).